Serdar989/asteroid-app/README.md

 # Asteroid Project

-Asteroid application with which we can find out information about potentially dangerous asteroids on Earth.
+Asteroid application with which we can find out information about potentially dangerous asteroids on Earth!